-2008 978-81-2503-398-1 ₹1860 448 pp Paperback Rights: Restricted Uneven Economic Development Edited by José Antonio Ocampo, Professor, Professional Practice of International and Public Affairs, Columbia University, New York; and Rob Vos, Director of the Development Policy and Analysis Division, Department of Economic and Social Affairs, UN In this volume, leading economists and development experts examine the causes and implications of international economic divergences.
+2008 978-81-250-3398-1 ₹2010 448 pp Paperback Rights: Restricted Uneven Economic Development Edited by José Antonio Ocampo, Professor, Professional Practice of International and Public Affairs, Columbia University, New York; and Rob Vos, Director of the Development Policy and Analysis Division, Department of Economic and Social Affairs, UN

+In this volume, leading economists and development experts examine the causes and implications of international economic divergences.
 They review economic growth and structural change patterns since the 1960s, before critically reviewing the respective roles and impact of trade liberalisation, macroeconomic policies, governance and institutions on comparative national economic performance, particularly in developing countries.
-2008 978-81-2503-525-1 ₹950 240 pp Paperback Rights: Restricted Food for Beginners SERIES: FOR BEGINNERS Susan George, President, Transnational Institute, Amsterdam, and political economist Illustrated by Nigel Paige consumer, the first to go hungry?
+2008 978-81-250-3525-I ₹950 240 pp Rights: Restricted Food for Beginners SERIES: FOR BEGINNERS Susan George, President, Transnational Institute, Amsterdam, and political economist Illustrated by Nigel Paige This is not a cookbook.
+It contains food for thought and the recipes of power over millions who live under the constant threat of famine.
+Most are food producing peasants in the Third World.
+The baffling question is: Why are so many food producers, rather than we, their consumer, the first to go hungry?
 Food for Beginners takes a cold, clear look at the facts and myths of food production, and provides answers.
-2007 978-81-2503-197-0 ₹780 176 pp Paperback Rights: Restricted Hyderabad The Social Context of Industrialisation C. V. Subba Rao, Department of Economics, University of Delhi
+978-81-250-3197-0 ₹825 176 pp Paperback Rights: Restricted Hyderabad The Social Context of Industrialisation C. V. Subba Rao, Department of Economics, University of Delhi